Surya-Ray1/Credit-Card-Fraud-Analysis/README.md

 Databricks S3: s3://s3-Databricks-dbt-stack-bucket/unity-catalog/3559579205239172/__unitystorage/catalogs/810fd750-cd69-44f2-b91e-a6c14cde8fd9/tables/6e6f9b96-8755-4ab1-b2b4-e1276077bf57
 ```

-I have thought about three possible workarounds to this problem:
+I have considered three potential workarounds for this issue:

-- option 1 - do every transformation in dbt
+- Option 1: Perform all transformations in dbt.
--- benefit - utilize storage in Databricks environment
-although filename almost not human readable, it can be considered as different layer as S3 treated file as object.
-I also explored the bucket in Databricks to see if i have control and it looks like i can still managed the encryption key type, Lifecyle and other governance thingy
+    - Benefit: This approach allows me to utilize storage within the Databricks environment.
+Although the filenames may not be very human-readable, they can still be categorized as different layers, as S3 treats files as objects.
+I also investigated the bucket in Databricks and found that I can manage aspects such as the encryption key type, lifecycle, and other governance features.

-- option 2 - create external table in Databricks.
-I have googled and some folks said to use 'location_root' in dbt model's config.
-It means that the 'location_root' specify will be save file changes.
+- Option 2: Create an external table in Databricks.
+I researched this and found that some people recommend using 'location_root' in the dbt model's configuration.
+This means that the specified 'location_root' will dictate where the file changes are saved.
--- benefit - i can managed the naming prefix at specified store location
+    - Benefit: This allows me to control the naming prefix at the specified storage location.

-- option 3 - use Databricks workspace with only pyspark with no dbt.
+- Option 3: Use the Databricks workspace with only PySpark, without dbt.
--- benefit - I can easily write in custom name and place for storage
+    - Benefit: This gives me the flexibility to write custom names and choose the storage location easily.

-For this project, I selected the first option as I would like to utilize Databricks and dbt to upmost possible.
-Although the file naming is predetermined by unity catalog, I believe as table/materialized is stored as different
-object, it is still in accordance to medallion layer
+For this project, I have chosen the first option, as I want to maximize the use of Databricks and dbt.
+While the file naming is determined by the Unity Catalog, I believe that since tables/materialized views are stored as different objects, they still align with the medallion layer structure.

 ## 🎓 Conclusion
 This OLAP system for credit card transaction analysis demonstrates a robust, scalable approach to handling large volumes of financial data.
 By leveraging cloud technologies like AWS S3 and Databricks, combined with modern data transformation tools like dbt, we've created a powerful analytical platform capable of providing valuable insights into transaction patterns and potential fraudulent activities.